Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-confirmation-nodes.md

     !!! note

-        This section will be visible only if you enabe Variable Namespace in [App Profile](../../../../../app-settings/app-profile/).
+        This section will be visible only if you enable Variable Namespace in [App Profile](../../../../../app-settings/app-profile/).

 #### Additional Synonyms for Traditional Chinese Language